Employees need a workplace to call their own – here’s how to give it to them

 The foundation for positive employee experience

-It’s clear that technology is the foundation for a positive employee experience – now, and especially in the future.
+It’s clear that modern workplace technology is the foundation for a positive employee experience – now, and especially in the future.

 But as long as we focus on the employee as an individual, and use technology to give them choices about how, when and where they work, we can’t go far wrong.